stevex249/RulesEngine/README.md

 ## Running the application
 - Clone the [project](https://github.com/stevex249/visio.rulesengine)
-- Open up the project locally by navigating to /RulesEngine
+- Open up the project locally by navigating to `\RulesEngine`
 - Run `mvn compile` to install dependencies and compile the project
 - Run `mvn spring-boot:run` to start up the project
-- Swagger is installed and can be accessed by navigating to [http://localhost:8080/swagger-ui/index.html#/](http://localhost:8080/swagger-ui/index.html#/) (Port 8080 is default)
+    - Swagger is installed and can be accessed by navigating to [http://localhost:8080/swagger-ui/index.html#/](http://localhost:8080/swagger-ui/index.html#/) (port 8080 is default)
+- Tests are included in the `src\test` directory and can be run using `mvn test`